yattavit/yattavit.github.io/README.md

 Data from raw .csv file was ingested into **SQL Server Management Studio [SSMS]**, from which SQL queries were iteratively built upon to obtain the final output which was then imported into SSMS for data analysis & visualization.
 Additional data processing was done in PowerBI with **PowerQuery M** for visualization purposes.

-Guests, revenue seasonality, recommendation for staffing arrangement, and dataset limitations were explained with the help of additional visualizations done in PowerBI in the accompanying Powerpoint slide.
+Guests, revenue seasonality, recommendation for staffing arrangement, and dataset limitations were explained with the help of additional visualizations done in PowerBI in the accompanying **Powerpoint slides**.

 ![Hotel Revenue Analysis](/assets/img/Hotel_Revenue_Analysis/Hotel_Revenue_Dashboard_Main.png)